vgteam/vg_docker/README.md

 When an update to this repository is pushed,

-1. Travis CI finds the update and, according to `.travis.yml` above, runs `build.sh` which:
+1. Travis CI notices and, according to `.travis.yml` above, runs `build.sh` which:
 1. uses `docker build` to bake and test the images (on the Travis CI worker)
 1. logs in to Quay using an authentication token for the `vgteam+travis` robot account, stored using a Travis secure environment variable.
 1. pushes the images to Quay.

-Compared to the convenient automatic build features of Quay and Docker Hub, this methodology provides us more control over how the images are prepared, tested, and tagged.
+Compared to the simpler automatic build features of Quay and Docker Hub, this provides us more control over how the images are prepared, tested, and tagged.